jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

 This computation has linear time complexity.
 The number of operations required is directly proportional to the number of coin toss events.
 Knowing this, we can assume that an approach using predetermined algebraic formulas has at least a linear growth rate.
-That's a best case scenario.
+That's a best-case scenario.
 But realistically, it's probably not that good.
 Nonetheless, this approach still might have a better performance profile than the optimized computation method we detailed earlier.
 It might be worth exploring this idea further.

 ## Performance Bottleneck